xnio94/spaceapps/README.md

 # GreenEarth

-you can download the app from playstor https://bit.ly/324gLy2
+you can download the app (Beta version) from Google Play Store https://bit.ly/324gLy2

 ## about the app